-No Auxiliary +24V Power Supply

-The F1-130DR-D does not include a +24V output, as do most other DL105 PLCs.
-Since this unit requires +24V as the main supply input, it usually most economical to use the same supply to power suitable field devices.
-In the wiring diagram above, the external power source for the unit also powers the input circuitry.
-The same external supply can power both input and output circuits, because they are both isolated from the internal logic circuitry.
+No Auxiliary +24V Power SupplyThe F1-130DR-D does not include a +24V output, as do most other DL105 PLCs.
+Since this unit requires +24V as the main supply input, it it usually most economical to use the same supply to power suitable field devices.
+In the wiring diagram above, External Power Requirements